Back to Basics Guides

 Aaardvark reporting downloaded in pdf form, depicting issues and pages scanned.

-If there have been any previous scans, a history of all the scans performed on the site will also be listed out in table format.
+If there have been any previous scans, a history of all the scans performed on the site will also be listed in table format.
 The date, number of pages, errors, warnings, and total active issues found at the time of the scan are marked.

 Results of scans on the reporting feature.